tahamm786/Classical-Reinforcement-Learning/README.md

 Termination: Episode ends if the car veers off track or crashes

 🧠 What I Learned
-Applied Deep Reinforcement Learning to a real-world-inspired control problem.
+Applied Deep Reinforcement Learning to a real-world-inspired control problem.<br>
-Processed visual input through CNNs for policy learning.
+Processed visual input through CNNs for policy learning.<br>
-Tuned and trained agents using reward shaping and environment feedback.
+Tuned and trained agents using reward shaping and environment feedback.<br>
-Developed a robust control policy capable of handling dynamic driving conditions.
+Developed a robust control policy capable of handling dynamic driving conditions.<br>
-Gained experience in training, evaluating, and optimizing AI models for real-time decision making.
+Gained experience in training, evaluating, and optimizing AI models for real-time decision making.<br>

 🏁 Goal

 Build a self-driving agent that:

-Stays centered in the lane
+Stays centered in the lane<br>
-Maintains optimal speed
+Maintains optimal speed<br>
-Navigates a full lap successfully without collisions
+Navigates a full lap successfully without collisions<br>